Boreham Wood F.C.: History

 In the 2017–18 FA Cup Boreham Wood beat Football League opposition for the first time, defeating Blackpool 2–1 at home in the first round.
 In the second round they lost 3–0 at Coventry City.
 The club went on to finish fourth in the National League at the end of the season, qualifying for the play-offs.
-After beating AFC Fylde 2–1 and Sutton United 3–2, they lost 2–1 to Tranmere Rovers in the Wembley final.
+After defeating AFC Fylde 2–1 and Sutton United 3–2, they lost 2–1 to Tranmere Rovers in the Wembley final.
 In 2019–20 the club finished fifth and again qualified for the play-offs.
 After defeating Halifax Town 2–1 in the quarter-finals, they lost 1–0 to Harrogate Town in the semi-finals.
 The club reached the first round of the 2020–21 FA Cup, in which they defeated League Two club Southend United 4–3 on penalties after a 3–3 draw.
 They went on to beat Canvey Island 3–0 in the second round, earning a third round tie with Millwall, which they lost 2–0.
 In the 2021–22 FA Cup, the club reached the fifth round for the first time after beating League One club AFC Wimbledon in the third round and Championship club AFC Bournemouth in the fourth.
 They lost 2–0 to Premier League club Everton in the fifth round.

-The 2022–23 season saw them finish sixth in the National League; in the subsequent promotion play-offs, they defeated Barnet 2–1 in the quarter-finals, before losing 3–2 after extra time to Notts County in the semi-finals.
+In the 2022–23 season Boreham Wood finished sixth in the National League; in the subsequent promotion play-offs, they defeated Barnet 2–1 in the quarter-finals, before losing 3–2 after extra time to Notts County in the semi-finals.
 The following season they finished fourth-from-bottom of the National League and were relegated to the National League South.
 However, in 2024–25 they secured an immediate return to the National League, finishing fifth in the league before going on to defeat Maidstone United 1–0 in the play-off final.
+The following season saw them win the National League Cup, beating West Ham United U21 on penalties in the final.
+They also finished fourth in the National League, going on to beat Forest Green Rovers 1–0 in the play-off quarter-finals, before winning 2–1 at Carlisle United in the semi-finals.
+The club subsequently lost the final against Rochdale on penalties.